 Is it date night tonight?
 I hope so.
 Every relationship benefits from special, dedicated time together.
 However, finding the money for typical “dates” can sometimes be a challenge, whether you’re a strapped college student or a couple of parents on a strict budget.
 Movies and nice dinners out get more expensive all the time, and if you have children, paying for babysitting can really add up.
-(When the cost or logistics of a sitter is holding you back, check out this list of at-home dates for parents.)
+(When the cost or logistics of a sitter is holding you back, check out this for parents.)

 But don’t resign yourselves to watching TV on the couch and staring at your phones.
 There are plenty of ways the two of you can connect and have fun without spending a mint.
 Check out these ten new and different suggestions for inexpensive and interesting dates.

 Try this: first, pack a picnic or some snacks, or just a thermos of coffee.
 Then, have your date pick a number between 5 and 20.
 Now get in the car (bring your penny!), or set out on foot from an interesting location.
 Each time you get to an intersection, flip your penny.
 Heads is right, tails is left.
 When you reach your predetermined number of turns, stop and scout for a place to sit down and enjoy your picnic or snacks.
 You’re bound to see someplace you’ve never seen before (and if you get lost, your phone can get you home, right?)

 This one is made for a beautiful fall or spring day.
 Visit PickYourOwn to find out what’s available in your area, but remember not to get carried away.
 You might think about a plan for the “fruits” of your labor—apple pie, anyone?